 Figure 3 displays the daily average PM2.5 exposure levels of different age groups in rural and urban areas in both seasons.
 In winter, females 50–69 years old were exposed to a PM2.5 concentration of 83μg/m3 (SD 51), higher than the levels those who were over 70 years old and those who were under 50 years old were exposed to, 57μg/m3 (SD 18) (p=0.038) and 45μg/m3 (SD 19) (p=0.019), respectively.
 A possible explanation for this could be that the latter were not exposed to tobacco smoke and, importantly, 75% of females under 50 used LPG for cooking in this study.
 Meanwhile, of females 50–69, 33.3% were living with a family member who smoked daily.
 However, we observed no significant difference between males 50–69 years old (54μg/m3 [SD 25]) and those over 70 (57μg/m3 [SD 31]) (p=0.899), since the percentage of people cooking with biomass during monitoring was the same among males 50–69 and those over 70, 33.3%.
 The trend was similar for females 50–69 and 70+ in summer, for which the daily exposure levels were 60μg/m3 (SD 14) and 63μg/m3 (SD 9), respectively (p=0.719).
 Although 57.1% of females 50–69 in the summer sample were passive smokers, only 28.6% of them used biomass for cooking.
 Consequently, despite the small number of participants, we can conclude that the lifestyle of people who were under 50 contribute to a reduction in PM2.5 exposure.
 Older people were more likely to use solid fuel for cooking, and rural females 50–69 years old were more likely to be exposed to tobacco, both factors that increased the PM2.5 exposure level.

-Regarding the different exposure levels among age groups, however, our results deviated somewhat from those of the study conducted in Lijiang, Yunnan (16), which showed that the daily exposure levels for women aged 25–49 (122μg/m3), 50–69 (120μg/m3) and 70+ (95μg/m3) were all higher than in our study.
+Regarding the different exposure levels among age groups, however, our results deviated somewhat from those of a study conducted in Lijiang, Yunnan (16), which showed that the daily exposure levels for women aged 25–49 (122μg/m3), 50–69 (120μg/m3) and 70+ (95μg/m3) were all higher than in our study.
 This may be related to different lifestyles in different locations, including the type of stove used, the degree of ventilation in kitchens, and cooking frequency.
-But Baumgartner et al.’s research also found a narrower exposure gap between younger and older women during summer, which they attributed to the fact that the younger women did most of the cooking in winter when agricultural work was limited while older women cooked more in summer when younger women were working outside.
+But Baumgartner et al.’s research (year?) also found a narrower exposure gap between younger and older women during summer, which they attributed to the fact that the younger women did most of the cooking in winter when agricultural work was limited while older women cooked more in summer when younger women were working outside.

 As for urban areas, the overall daily average personal exposure level for both females and males who were 50–69 years old (62μg/m3 [SD 49] in winter/100μg/m3 [SD 28] in summer) was also higher than those of participants who were under 50 (35μg/m3 [SD 15] in winter/73μg/m3 [SD 18] in summer).
 The reason for this is that younger urban people who are employed are likely to spend less time on cooking than the older generation.
 On the other hand, higher urban ambient particle concentrations in summer contributed to higher personal exposure levels.
 However, we did not expect that the winter concentration levels of the urban females 70+ and the two males under 50 would be as low as they were.
 Presumably this was because they spent significant amounts of time in indoor microenvironments (the former retired at home and the two males in their offices) where the PM2.5 concentration levels were relatively low.
 (This is discussed in more detail in the following section.)